lhange42/Basic_Onshape_CAD/README.md

   This assignment you create a mount used to connect the base to the wheel system using Onshape.

 ### Lessons Learned
   This assignment was similar to the first one where you use simple sketching, extruding, and linear patterns.
-One new thing I did learn is how to use variables on Onshape, YOu can set dimensions as variables by using # and then the variables name.
+One new thing I did learn is how to use variables on Onshape, You can set dimensions as variables by using # and then the variables name.

 ### Images and Links
 <img src="media/Mount.png" width="600">